SonkeWohler/.vim/README.md

   - add work directories to `~/locationsForCD.bash`
   - change `/bin/start_alacritty.bash` to open the work directory
   - consider adding `git -C $workCD pull` to `/bin/sonke_system_startup.bash`
+* Consider `sudo pacman -S github-cli` and authenticating the new machine.
+I don't use it really right now, but maybe in the future I will start using it more.
 * KDE has a tendency to make changes to the version controlled files after restarts, not just the first time you set this up.
 Often they are not really functionally different, so you can often just commit those changes.